Command Line Tool

 Edit the Definition of the sandbox.
 If the sandbox is created from a Template, it is detached from the template.
 That means the sandbox owns its definition and will no longer be able to sync changes from that Template.
 Also the sandbox will not be able to attach to any Template.

-$ cs sandbox edit NAME
+$ cs sandbox edit NAMEFlags

-• --keep: if the sandbox was created with additional configurations (workspace AUTO mode, extra environment variables), keep those when applying the new definition.
-By default they will be discarded;
+--from: read the new definition from the specified file (-for reading from STDIN), rather than launching an interactive editor;--keep: if the sandbox was created with additional configurations (workspace AUTO mode, extra environment variables), keep those when applying the new definition.
+By default they will be discarded;--wait: Wait for the sandbox becoming ready after applying the new definition;--wait-timeout=DUR: Wait for the sandbox until it's ready or reachedDURand ignore errors.--force: always continue without confirmation.

 Remove